Improved Constraints on the 21 cm EoR Power Spectrum and the X-Ray Heating of the IGM with HERA Phase I Observations: Constraints on the Astrophysics of Reionization and the Cosmic Dawn

 Before we discuss the detailed results of our more complex techniques for astrophysical inference based on semi-numerical simulations, here we briefly detail the two simpler methods used in \Hb{} to infer constraints on the spin temperature and other IGM properties.

 In the first, which we refer to as the ``density-driven'' model, the 21\,cm power spectrum is assumed to follow that of matter, multiplied by a bias parameter squared (as is standard in perturbation theory, see e.g.\ \citealt{McQuinn:2018zwa,Georgiev2022,Qin:2022xho,Sailer:2022vqx} for more complex approaches).
-Limits on the bias can then be translated into lower bounds on $\overline{T}_S/T_{\rm CMB}$ under some assumptions, chiefly that the IGM properties are roughly homogeneous (as the model ignores ionization and temperature fluctuations beyond adiabatic, see \Hb{} for details).
+Limits on this bias can then be translated into lower bounds on $\overline{T}_S/T_{\rm CMB}$ under some assumptions, including redshift-space distortions as a function of the line-of-sight cosine $\mu$, see~\Hb{}) and that the IGM properties are roughly homogeneous (as the model ignores ionization and temperature fluctuations beyond adiabatic, see \Hb{} for details).
 Our limits on the bias $b_m$ using 94 nights (and all fields and every other $k$, as discussed above) are $|b_m| < 60$\,mK at $z=7.9$ and $|b_m| < 160$\,mK at $z=10.4$ at 95\% credibility, which assuming $x_{\rm HI}=1$ translate into the IGM limits shown in \autoref{fig:theory_summary} and in \autoref{fig:TsoverTrad}.
 Note that these limits are on the absolute value $|b_m|$.
 This is unimportant for cases where $\overline{T}_S \ll T_{\rm radio}$, but as the limits tighten we will obtain contours around $\overline{T}_S = T_{\rm radio}$ (which yields no 21-cm signal and thus $b_m=0$).
 In fact, the 68\% credible limit on the $z=7.9$ bias is $|b_m| < 30$ mK, which translates into the double-sided region from $\overline{T}_S=15$\,K to $\overline{T}_S=60$\,K (assuming $T_{\rm radio} = T_{\rm CMB}$, as is standard).

 In the second, which we refer to as the ``reionization-driven'' model, the IGM is modeled as a two-phase medium, with fully ionized bubbles drawn from a log-normal size distribution and the ``bulk'' IGM outside bubbles assumed to be of uniform temperature \cite[as described in][]{Mirocha2022}.
 The advantage of this approach\footnote{\url{https://github.com/mirochaj/micro21cm}} is that it works directly with IGM quantities, which makes it easy to interpret, and avoids making explicit assumptions about galaxies\footnote{However, there are latent assumptions.
 For example, given that flat priors on astrophysical parameters in \texttt{21cmMC} do not correspond to flat priors on properties of the IGM (see, e.g., Figures \ref{fig:LX_posterior} and \ref{fig:TKS_posterior}), flat priors on IGM properties in this phenomenological model will not yield flat priors in astrophysical parameter space.}.
 In its simplest form, it requires four parameters: the volume filling fraction of ionized gas, $Q \equiv (1 - x_{\rm HI})$, the IGM spin temperature, $\overline{T}_S$, the characteristic bubble size, $R_b$, and log-normal dispersion, $\sigma_b$.
 In this work, when jointly fitting both HERA bands, we also use a 7-parameter version of the model in which the ionized fraction and characteristic bubble size are allowed to evolve with redshift as power laws.
 We require only that $Q$ and $R_b$ increase with time, that reionization completes at $z \geq 5.3$, and that all parameters are positive.
 We perform our Markov Chain Monte Carlo (MCMC) inference using \textsc{emcee} \citep{Foreman-Mackey2013}.